| ECBA Carpet Bowls

 for error.
 And in a final any errors are likely to be punished.

+So it was on the very first end.
 The Masters were off to a poor start and

 David and Aline took full advantage as they picked up all 4 shots.